 The only shortcoming of the OS is that its productivity apps aren’t really mature enough for everyday use, and the lack of a package manager doesn’t help its case either.
 On the other hand, if you like retro gaming there’s no better OS.

-The goal of the OS is to create a fully functional OS for Computer Science students and alternate OS enthusiasts like us.
-Considering the fact that it’s primarily an educational system, Visopsys surprised us with its usability.
+The goal of Visopsys (opens in new tab) is to create a fully functional OS for Computer Science students and alternate OS enthusiasts like us.
+Considering the fact that it’s primarily an educational system, it surprised us with its usability.

 The OS boots in a snap and gives you the option to either launch the installer or boot into a Live session.
 The inclusion of a very capable partitioner in the installer is another pleasant surprise.